Gambara (seeress)

 Gambara is a Germanic wise woman (also called priestess or seeress) who appears in several sources from the 8th to 12th centuries.
 The legend is about the origin of the Langobard people, then known as the Winnili, and it takes place either before they emigrated from Scandinavia or after their migration, having settled in modern-day northern Germany.
 It relates that Assi and Ambri, the leaders of their neighbours the Vandals, demanded that Ibor and Agio, the leaders of the Winnili, pay tribute to them, but their mother Gambara advised them not to.
 Before the battle, the Vandals called on Odin (Godan) to give them victory, but Gambara invoked Odin's wife Frea (Frigg and/or Freyja) instead.
 Frea advised them to trick her husband, by having the Winnili women spread their hair in front of their faces so as to look bearded and present themselves as warriors.
 When Odin saw them, he was embarrassed and asked who the "long-beards" (longobarbae) were, and thus naming them he became their godfather and had to grant them victory.
 The legend has parallels in Norse mythology, where Frigg also deceives her husband in earthly politics.

 Etymology

-Some connect her name to gambar ('strenuous'), while others interprete it as *gand-bera or *gand-bara with the same meaning as vǫlva 'wand bearer', i.e. 'seeress'.
+Some connect her name to gambar ('strenuous'), while others interpret it as *gand-bera or *gand-bara with the same meaning as vǫlva 'wand bearer', i.e. 'seeress'.
 Her name is thus grouped with other seeresses who have staff names, or names that can be interpreted as such, like Ganna ('wand-bearer') and Waluburg from walu- 'staff' (vǫlr).